Land Almanac

 -

-Founding Support Sponsors ($200 per run/season): Be a part of our proof-of-concept.
+Founding Support Sponsors: Be a part of our proof-of-concept.
 To ensure the magazine stays visually stunning, Gumption Design Co. will custom-design your advertisement so it beautifully matches the analog, high-end aesthetic of the journal.
 No ugly clip-art ads here.

 -